ARMmbed/yotta/readme.md

 sudo pip install ./path/to/yotta-a.b.c.tar.gz
 ```
 (If you don't have `pip` installed, you may need to install that first using `easy_install pip`)
+(If you get an unknown argument error from Clang, it means some of the components have not been updated to support Apple LLVM in XCode 5.1.
+Insert 'ARCHFLAGS=-Wno-error=unused-command-line-argument-hard-error-in-future' between 'sudo' and 'pip' above.)

 The toolchain can be installed with [homebrew](https://github.com/ARM-RD/homebrew-formulae):
 ```bash